 20. You are unable to conform to society standards

 No two people can be the same.
 Not even twin siblings.
 So, how can everyone conform to society’s set standards?
 Every single person is unique, and so are you.
 Your opinions, perception, and ideas make you different from others.
 And when you do not match with the majority, chances are you will face opposition and even ridicule for not fitting the mold set by society.
 You may feel lonely and may wonder if something is wrong with you as you cannot be like everyone else.

 What to do: Know that it is fine not to blend with the crowd and be different.
 Leading your line is better than getting lost in a crowd.
 Respect your uniqueness and opinions.

 21. You are unhappy with your current job

 Spending eight hours a day, five days a week doing something you do not enjoy, can suck the life out of you.
 Being underpaid only adds to the injury.
 Being stuck in a rut can take a heavy toll on your mind and cause physical and mental health problems.
-When you are unable to cope with daily work pressure, life can seem impossibly unbearable.
+When you are unable to cope with daily work pressure and the grueling and laborious tasks at work, life can seem impossibly unbearable.